A brief address on the occasion of my Kikyoshiki

 “Shinran’s thought completes the evolution of liberal religion as it has developed in western society.
 It permits a person to maintain a critical religious stance which is a key element in religious liberalism, while at the same time, it promotes a deep religious commitment and devotional perspective harmonious with intellectual endeavor.
 It makes possible a more integrated religious existence in the western context than is now provided for by many traditional western denominations.”

 To put it simply, after 43 years of exploring liberal religion from within the liberal Christian and Radical Enlightenment tradition, I think Bloom is right and, basically, this is why I have taken the step I have today.
-But be in no doubt, making this step away from Christianity and formally into Jōdo Shinshū is not a rejection of what I feel I have learnt from Jesus and the liberal Christian tradition, not at all.
+But be in no doubt, taking this step away from Christianity and formally into Jōdo Shinshū is not a rejection of what I feel I have learnt from Jesus and the liberal Christian tradition, not at all.
 Instead, I feel that this next step on my personal journey of faith, in which there is no final graduation, represents a deepening of my understanding of all I have learnt until now.

-But, today, with a wholly clean heart and full belief (pathos), I find I can say along with my own liberal, free-religious exemplar, Imaoka Shin’ichirō-sensei that, although my own religious life “has been nurtured equally by both Buddhism and Christianity” I have reached the point where I know that, “temperamentally, I . . . lean more towards being a Buddhist than a Christian” (“God or no God?”, Creation, Issue 77, 1957) and the time has simply come publicly to admit that I can no longer ignore the graceful call of Amida Buddha.
+But, today, with a wholly clean heart and full belief (pathos), I find I can say along with my own liberal, free-religious exemplar, Imaoka Shin’ichirō-sensei that, although my own religious life “has been nurtured equally by both Buddhism and Christianity” I have reached the point where I know that, “temperamentally, I . . . lean more towards being a Buddhist than a Christian” (“God or no God?”, Creation, Issue 77, 1957) and so the time has simply come publicly to admit that I can no longer ignore the graceful call of Amida Buddha.
 And so, here I stand, I can do no other.

 Thank you all for being here with me today.